-Instruction

-Explanation

-[... other instructions ...]

-WAIT for position (0,255)

-At this point, the vertical counter appears to wrap to 0 because the comparison works on the least significant bits of the vertical count.
+Copper Instruction Explanation WAIT for position (0,255) At this point, the vertical counter appears to wrap to 0 because the comparison works on the least significant bits of the vertical count.
 WAIT for any horizontal position with vertical position 0 through 5, covering the last 6 lines of the scan before vertical blanking occurs.

-Thus the total of 256 + 6 = 262lines of video beam travel during which Copper instructions can be executed.
+Thus the total of $256 + 6 = 262$ lines of video beam travel during which Copper instructions can be executed.

-The vertical is like the horizontal-as there are alternating long and short lines, there are also long and short fields (interlace only).
-In NTSC, the fields are 262, then 263 lines and in PAL, 312,313.

-This alternation of lines & fields produces the standard NTSC 4 field repeating pattern:
+Note that the vertical is like the horizontal.
+There are alternating long and short lines, there are also long and short fields (interlace only).
+In NTSC, the fields are 262, then 263 lines and in PAL, 312, then 313 lines.
+This alternation of lines and fields produces the standard NTSC 4 field repeating pattern:

-short field ending on short line long field ending on long line short field ending on long line long field ending on short line & back to the beginning...
+short field ending on short line long field ending on long line short field ending on long line long field ending on short line and back to the beginning...

-1 horiz count takes 1 cycle of the system clock.
-(Processor is twice this)
+One horizontal count takes one cycle of the system clock (processor is twice this).

-NTSC- 3,579,545 Hz PAL- 3,546,895 Hz genlocked- basic clock frequency plus or minus about 2%.
+NTSC- 3,579,545 Hz PAL - 3,546,895 Hz genlocked- basic clock frequency plus or minus about 2%